-When exporting from: The following data types can be exported: FlexNet Manager Suite Hardware inventory, installed applications, and contacts.
+When exporting from: The following data types can be exported: FlexNet Manager Suite Hardware inventory, installed applications, and contracts.
 ServiceNow Assets and contracts

 Note: When exporting from FlexNet Manager Suite, the three data types each correspond to a check box in the ServiceNow export settings section Integrations tab on the System Settings page.
 You can export any or all of these data types to ServiceNow.
-When exporting from ServiceNow, assets and contracts can be included in the export, as configured in scheduled jobs that can be accessed from the following ServiceNow menu: FlexNet Manager Suite Scheduled Jobs.
+When exporting from ServiceNow, assets and contracts can be included in the export, as configured in scheduled jobs that can be accessed from either of the following ServiceNow menus: for integration application 5.x, see Flexera Integration > Export Configuration > Scheduled Jobs, or for integration application 4.x, see FlexNet Manager Suite > Scheduled Jobs.